 It is our responsibility as dog owners to care for our animals.
 This is why feeding has to involve more than going to the supermarket to buy a bag of food without reading the ingredients.
 How can a simple “guideline” on a dry food bag tell you the amount your dog needs?
 Your dog may be the exact same breed and age as the dog next door who never gets exercised.
 You, a responsible owner, may take your dog out 3 times a day and let it fetch a ball until it’s tired while the neighbor’s dog is only let out in the garden now and again.
 How can these dogs need the same amount of food?
 Simple questions like this switch the light on and make you realize that this is just another way of marketing…

 Make a change and your dog’s health will prove to you that you made the right decision.
+And if you can, start early with raw feeding your puppies.

 Written by Ursula Furter, from Avonwolf Malinois, for BreedingBusiness.com.